MKwapisz2000/c-atmega328p-esp32-plant-assistant/README.md

 **Project Description - English**

-Plant Assistant is a smart system for monitoring plant growth conditions.
-The project uses ESP32, Arduino Nano, soil moisture sensors, DS18B20 temperature sensor, and PCF8563 RTC clock to collect and send real-time data to a server.
-The system allows:
+"Plant Assistant" is an intelligent plant watering system that automatically adjusts irrigation based on soil moisture and temperature readings.
+The project uses Arduino Nano and ESP32 microcontrollers, with data stored in a MySQL database on a XAMPP server.

+The goal is to assist users in maintaining optimal plant conditions efficiently and automatically.

+Main features

-Measuring soil moisture before and after watering
+- Real-time soil moisture and temperature monitoring

-Measuring ambient temperature

-Storing data on a server via WiFi

-Alert signaling when the soil is too dry

-Viewing results on a web page

-This allows remote plant monitoring and better irrigation management.

-Technologies:

-- ESP32 – WiFi communication, data transfer
+- Automatic water pump activation based on soil moisture

+- Dynamic scheduling of measurements based on temperature changes

+- Data transmission to a MySQL database via ESP32

+- Web application for real-time data visualization

+- RGB LED signaling the moisture level

+Technologies used

-- Arduino Nano – sensor processing
+- Arduino Nano – manages sensors and pump control

-- DS18B20 – temperature sensor
+- ESP32 – handles WiFi communication

-- PCF8563 RTC – real-time clock for logging
+- RTC PCF8563 – real-time clock module

+- Soil moisture sensor – measures soil moisture

+- DS18B20 – digital temperature sensor

+- Peristaltic pump – watering system

-- USART (UART) – ESP32-Arduino communication
+- UART, I2C, OneWire – communication interfaces

+- XAMPP, MySQL, PHP – backend and database

+- HTML, CSS – frontend for the web application

+How does it work?

+- Measurement & Analysis

+- Arduino Nano measures soil moisture and temperature

+- If soil moisture drops below 40%, the system activates the pump

+- If the temperature exceeds 28°C, soil moisture is checked more frequently

+- ESP32 → Server Communication

-- WiFi + HTTP Client – sending data to the server
+- ESP32 connects to WiFi and sends data to a MySQL database

+- Data includes soil moisture before and after watering, temperature, date, and time

+- Web Application

+- Displays real-time data

+- Allows monitoring of plant conditions remotely

+Code structure:

+- Arduino – handles sensors and pump control

+- ESP32 – manages WiFi and data transmission

-- PHP + MySQL – database for storage and analysis
+- Backend – PHP for database interaction

-- HTML, CSS, JavaScript – web visualization
+- Frontend – HTML, CSS for visualization

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------